Utpala dynasty: Coins

-● Historian Abu'l Fazl in his book Ain-i-Akbari(an 16th-century detailed document recording the administration of the Mughal Empire under Emperor Akbar) clearly mention that the rulers of utpala dynasty were from the Chamar tribe.
+History

 Establishment

-Cippatajayapida, the last significant ruler of the Karkota dynasty was murdered in around 840.
-Subsequently, his maternal uncles — Padma, Utpala, Kalyana, Mamma, and Dharma — gained considerable power and engaged in an internecine warfare to retain complete control of the empire, whilst installing puppet kings belonging to the Karkota lineage.
+Following the death of Cippatajayapida, the last significant king of the Karkota dynasty, around 840, a bitter power struggle erupted between his uncles.
+The war between Padma, Utpala, Kalyana, Mamma, and Dharma to seize control of the empire grew increasingly bloody and the line of succession unclear.
+In the meantime, puppet kings were propped up and discarded, hailing from the Karkota lineage but failing to exert sufficient authority or establish stability.

 Tribhuvanapida's son, Ajitapida was nominated by Utpala immediately after Cippatajayapida's death.
 A few years afterwards, Mamma waged a successful battle against Utpala, and installed Anangipida.
 Three years later, Utpala's son Sukhavarman rebelled successfully and installed Utpalapida, a son of Ajitapida.
 Within a few years, Sukhavarman set out to assume the throne for himself but was murdered by a relative; finally, his son Avantivarman deposed Utpalapida and claimed the throne c.
 855 with help from minister Sura, thus establishing the Utpala dynasty.

-Rule

 Avantivarman

-Avantivarman, the first and greatest ruler of the dynasty, ascended to the throne in about 855/856 AD, and went on to rule for 27 years until 883.
+Avantivarman of Kashmir was the founder of the dynasty, he ascended to the throne in about 855/856, and went on to rule for 27 years until 883.
 Rajatarangini records no military activity during his reign and frontier territories remained outside Kashmir sovereignty.

 His minister Suyya was responsible for several innovations in the field of irrigation and water-management.

-Samkaravarman
+Sankaravarman

-Accession and Early Rule
+Accession and early rule

 The death of Avantivarman led to a power struggle.
 Sankaravarman was placed at the helm of affairs by Ratnavardhana, the chamberlain.
 However, counselor Karnapa throned Sukhavarman instead.
 Multiple battles were waged, before the latter emerged victorious.

-Kalhana notes that Samkaravarman invaded Gujarat with an army composed of "nine lac infantrymen, three hundred elephants and one lac cavalry"; Alakhana, the local ruler had to gift a swath of territory to maintain his sovereignty.
+Kalhana notes that Sankaravarman invaded Gujrat with an army composed of "nine lac infantrymen, three hundred elephants and one lac cavalry"; Alakhana, the local ruler had to gift a swath of territory to maintain his sovereignty.
 Samkaravarman was married to Sugandha, the daughter of a neighboring king and had at-least three other queens including one Surendravati.
 He is remarked to have brought cultural as well as economic prosperity.